You’re standing in the grocery store staring at eight rows of shelves trying to decide which bottle of cooking oil to buy.

 Yes, they pack some calories but are totally worth it because they’re loaded with important vitamins and nutrients like omega-3 and omega-6 fatty acids and manganese[*].

-With high levels of protein and fiber, macadamia nuts keep you fuller for longer periods of time, reducing hunger cravings[*].
+With high levels of fat, adding macadamia oil to your cooking (or morning coffee) may keep you fuller for longer periods of time, reducing the chances that you might overeat.